 By default, each property is mapped to built-in editor controls based on its data type and is automatically generated.
 For example, a numeric value is mapped to a numeric text box control.

-Using the custom editor option, users can map the object properties to any editor control of their choice, irrespective of its data type.
+Using the custom editor option, users can map the object properties to any editor control of their choice.
+This mapping can be based on property name or its type.

 Validate data with the predefined editor controls.
 Users can define the validation criteria for custom editor controls, as well.

-The grid can group properties based on categories.
+Properties can be grouped based on categories.
 For example, “User Name” and “Password” properties are arranged under the “Login” category.
+These categories can also be collapsed.

-Users can arrange properties based on the initial alphabetical letter(s), either in ascending or descending order, in a single view.
+Users can arrange properties based on the property names, either in the ascending or descending order.
+You can also control the order of properties programmatically.

 Filter properties with a built-in search option for easy access.
 In a single view, a properties filter would arrange the resultant property items sequentially.
 In a categorized view, a properties filter would arrange the resultant property items in categories.

-The nested properties support allows users to navigate down the hierarchy in order to edit the inner-level object properties.
+Users can navigate down the sub-properties in order to edit the inner-level object properties.
+You can explore sub-properties to any level.

 Customization options are available either to show or hide properties in a business object.